TimMisiak/timmisiak.github.io/content/posts/why-you-should-printf.md

 # So... when should you use printf debugging?

 In the context of these tradeoffs, when should you be using printf debugging?
 You should be using printf debugging when you need a light weight, ad hoc method of examining a narrow set of data or code flow over a longer period of time.
 If you are using printf debugging in any other context, there's a good chance that there's a better tool for the job.
+Grow the set of tools that you're using so that you can use the right tool for the job.